HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 Color contrast becomes more <a hreflang="en" href="https://www.nia.nih.gov/health/vision-and-vision-loss/aging-and-your-eyes">important as we age</a>.
-It is also something which regularly is an issue for <a hreflang="en" href="https://inclusive.microsoft.design/">temporary and situational disabilities</a>, such as when people don't have their reading glasses or need to read content outside.
+It is also something which regularly is an issue for <a hreflang="en" href="https://inclusive.microsoft.design/">temporary disabilities and situational limitations</a>, such as when people don't have their reading glasses or need to read content outside.
 Achieving appropriate contrast is becoming more challenging as browsers and operating systems have implemented support for light, dark, and high-contrast modes.
 These are well supported by browsers and operating systems, but not yet well supported by most websites.
 There is a growing demand for sites to follow a user's set preference, and multiple types of disabilities can benefit from giving users this control.
 See the User preferences section below for more information.

 ### Zooming and scaling